• Contact Us

 Paying for College 101: What You Need to Know About 529s

-This is a guest post by financial planner Todd Rhine.
 If you have been looking to save for college, you have probably heard of a 529.
-Simply defined, a 529 is a college savings plan that allows the owner to avoid Federal capital gains tax on the growth in savings when the funds are used […]
+Let’s define it.
+A 529 is a college savings plan that allows the owner to avoid Federal capital gains tax on the growth in savings when using the funds for college.
+Many plans also avoid state tax.
+These plans […]

 Posted by PowerScore Test Preparation / College Admissions / College Admissions, Paying for College Leave a Comment